 If your baby hasn't yet rolled, the “partial night” option may be best.
 With this technique, you may implement one of the above suggestions.
 When he awakens, swaddle him back up with arms inside the swaddle.
 Each night try to go a bit longer with arms free.
 Babies coming out of the swaddle too early can cause major sleep disruptions.
 When your baby is able to sleep through the night with both arms out, transition to a sleep sack.

 4) Implement a transitional item to help with this transition

 One fabulous transitional item is Merlin’s Magic Sleep Suit.
 This 3-layered suit provides babies with the comfort they need by helping to muffle their twitches and startle movements that can wake them prematurely.
 Code: CARA15 can save you 15%.

 When your baby is ready, you can transition into a traditional sleep sack.

 Have a baby older than 5 months and still struggling?

 For babies who are over 5 months and struggling with sleep, The 5–24 Month Collection will give you a holistic, fully customizable, step-by-step plan to follow that will help you establish consolidated sleep.
 It will cover bedtime, night wakings, night weaning, early morning wakings, and naps too.
 Sometimes, just having it all laid out for you by an expert you can trust is exactly what you need.

-*** Do you have questions about swaddling and swaddle safety?
-I've got a blog for you that dives into all the research.
+*** If you're unsure about swaddling in the first place, check out my blog all about swaddling and swaddle safety.
+I'll walk you through all of the research.
 Of course, you and your doctor should make the best decision for YOUR baby about when swaddling should be discontinued.